JanosJiri/cqdyn/README.md

-# cQDyn.py
+# Coefficient-based Quantum Dynamics (cQDyn)
-`cQDyn.py` is a Python package for simulating quantum dynamics using state coefficients and Hamiltonian matrices.
+`cQDyn` is a Python package for simulating quantum dynamics using state coefficients and Hamiltonian matrices.
 The code allows inclusion of external field via interaction Hamiltonian.

 ## Theory